matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ```

 ### wait and notify

-- work in tandem – when one thread calls wait() on an object, that thread will block until
+- work in tandem – when one thread calls `wait()` on an object, that thread will block until
-  another thread calls notify() or notifyAll() on that same object.
+  another thread calls `notify()` or `notifyAll()` on that same object.

 ### getClass

 ### clone

-- For the method to be used all classes calling the method must implement the Cloneable interface
+- For the method to be used all classes calling the method must implement the Cloneable interface.

 ### Object constructor

 - All constructors in Java must make a call to the Object constructor.
 This is done with the call `super()`.
 This has to be the first line in a constructor.
 The reason for this is so that the object can actually be created on the heap before
-any additional initialization is performed
+any additional initialization is performed.

 ### finalize

-- This is a protected and non-static method of the Object class
+- This is a protected and non-static method of the Object class.
-- This method is used to perform some final operations or clean up operations on an object before it gets removed from memory
+- This method is used to perform some final operations or clean up operations on an object before it gets removed from memory.
 - According to the doc, this method gets called by the garbage collector on an object when garbage
-collection determines that there are no more references to the object
+collection determines that there are no more references to the object.
 - But there are no guarantees that `finalize()` method would gets called if the object is still reachable or no Garbage
 Collectors run when the object become eligible.
-That's why it's better not rely on this method
+That's why it's better not rely on this method.
-- Generally it's considered bad practice to use `finalize()` method in applications of any kind and should be avoided
+- Generally it's considered bad practice to use `finalize()` method in applications of any kind and should be avoided.
 - Finalizers are not meant for freeing resources (e.g., closing files).
 The garbage collector gets called when (if!) the
 system runs low on heap space.
 You can't rely on it to be called when the system is running low on file handles or,
-for any other reason
+for any other reason.
 - The intended use-case for finalizers is for an object that is about to be reclaimed to notify some other object about
 its impending doom.
 A better mechanism now exists for that purpose, the `java.lang.ref.WeakReference<T>`
 class.
 If you think you need write a `finalize()` method, then you should look into whether you can solve the same
 problem using WeakReference instead.
 If that won't solve your problem, then you may need to re-think your design
-on a deeper level
+on a deeper level.

 ***